ParaBlock: Communication-Computation Parallel Block Coordinate Federated Learning for Large Language Models: Experiments

 \paragraph{Time efficiency}

 We conduct a detailed comparison of the runtime and emphasize the time efficiency benefits achieved by leveraging communication-computation parallelism, as illustrated in Figure~\ref{fig:time_efficiency}.
-To evaluate the necessity and benefits of this scheme, we measure wall-clock time across different network bandwidth conditions (50M/s, 100M/s, and 150M/s) and varying effective batch sizes (2, 4, and 8) on each client.
-Among the LoRA-based federated fine-tuning methods, FFA-LoRA requires slightly less runtime than FedIT, while FLoRA incurs significantly more runtime than FedIT.
+To evaluate the necessity and benefits of this scheme, we measure wall-clock time across different network bandwidth conditions (50M/s, 100M/s, and 150M/s) and varying effective batch sizes (2, 4, and 8) on each client. \footnote{Due to deployment constraints, we can only simulate the communication bandwidth with three network bandwidth conditions, which were frequent settings in FL and decentralized learning.} Among the LoRA-based federated fine-tuning methods, FFA-LoRA requires slightly less runtime than FedIT, while FLoRA incurs significantly more runtime than FedIT.
 Due to space limitations, we include only the detailed runtime comparison results for FedIT here, with a comprehensive discussion of all methods provided in Appendix~\ref{sec:add_exp}.

 Figure \ref{fig:time_efficiency}(a) illustrates the runtime when fine-tuning Llama 3-8B model using Alpaca GPT-4 dataset under various conditions.
 In scenarios with low network bandwidth and minimal client-side computation, such as a bandwidth of 50M/s and an effective batch size of 2, the communication time cannot be fully overlapped by client computation.
 This results a significantly extra communication overhead for ParaBlock, represented by the dark yellow portion of the histogram in Figure \ref{fig:time_efficiency}(a).
 As the effective batch size grows, requiring more client-side computation, a greater portion of the computation time can be overlapped with communication.
 We notice that for faster communication networks (100M/s and 150M/s), the computation time for ParaBlock does not introduce extra communication during fine-tuning.
 The negligible dark yellow portion in Figure~\ref{fig:time_efficiency}(a) represents the final communication process, as described in Line 12 of Algorithm~\ref{alg:ParaBlock}.